-- 32. By 5 p.m. on October 1 of the fourth year of service the candidate must submit their pre-tenure review packet through the online portal.
+- 46. By 5 p.m. on September 15 of the fourth year of service the candidate must submit their pre-tenure review packet through the online portal.
 The packet must contain material added by the Provost Office (as listed in the preceding paragraph) and the following items added by the candidate: a current institutional c.v., a self-evaluation covering the period since the start date, and other supporting material deemed appropriate by the candidate (such as additional teaching materials, copies of relevant scholarly work since the second appointment review).
 The c.v. and self-evaluation will require a digital signature via the online portal.
 It is the responsibility of the candidate to add these materials and to submit their review packet.
-The candidate can continue to add material to the pre-tenure review packet through 5 p.m. on October 1, at which point the review packet will close to all additions except the departmental evaluation(s) and, if applicable, the candidate's response to the departmental evaluations(s). - 33.
-The departmental evaluation should follow the guidelines as described under the two-year appointment.
+The candidate can continue to add material to the pre-tenure review packet through 5 p.m. on September 15, at which point the review packet will close to all additions except the departmental evaluation(s) and, if applicable, the candidate's response to the departmental (or Tenure Committee when applicable) evaluations(s). - 47.
+The departmental (or Tenure Committee when applicable) evaluation should follow the guidelines as described under the two-year appointment.
 The department's review of the packet should begin with the self-evaluation.
-The department is also encouraged to review previous recommendations and evaluations to help it see better what growth has occurred over time, and it is reminded that the greater contract length presumes greater confidence in the candidate's performance and promise.
+The department (or Tenure Committee when applicable) is also encouraged to review previous recommendations and evaluations to help it see better what growth has occurred over time, and it is reminded that the greater contract length presumes greater confidence in the candidate's performance and promise.
 The longer contract length and more thorough reviews at this point are intended to serve as a pre-tenure review.
 Candidates unlikely to receive tenure should not be recommended for a pre-tenure appointment.
 A frank appraisal, including discussion of both strengths and weaknesses, is more helpful to the candidate and to the review process than an evaluation that ignores potential problem areas.
-The department evaluation should make a clear positive or negative recommendation that is supported by the evidence in the packet.
+The department (or Tenure Committee when applicable) evaluation should make a clear positive or negative recommendation that is supported by the evidence in the packet.

-The department evaluation(s) must be submitted by the Chair by 5 p.m. on October 22 electronically to the Provost Office with signatures of all relevant department members and the candidate (the candidate's signature denotes that they have read the document, it does not imply agreement).
-The Provost Office will add the department evaluation(s) to the pre-tenure review packet via the online portal by 5 p.m. on October 23.
+The department (or Tenure Committee when applicable) evaluation(s) must be submitted by the Chair by 5 p.m. on October 15 electronically to the Provost Office with signatures of all relevant department (or Tenure Committee when applicable) members and the candidate (the candidate's signature denotes that they have read the document, it does not imply agreement).
+The Provost

+Office will add the department (or Tenure Committee when applicable) evaluation(s) to the pre-tenure review packet via the online portal by 5 p.m. on October 16.
 The candidate will receive notification of this addition to their review packet.
-The candidate will have until 5 p.m. on October 30-that is, seven calendar days after they are to have received the evaluation(s)-to submit a document in response to the department evaluation(s) via the online portal, should they choose to do so.
+The candidate will have until 5 p.m. on October 23-that is, seven calendar days after they are to have received the evaluation(s)-to submit a document in response to the department (or Tenure Committee when applicable) evaluation(s) via the online portal, should they choose to do so.